Dr. AFib Blog Articles

 After isolation from the digitalis plant, the medication digoxin was first used in the 1930’s to treat a variety of heart conditions in both pill and intravenous form.
 Digoxin remains one of the most frequently prescribed drugs in the management of atrial fibrillation.

 In this article I will be discussing the role of magnesium supplementation for patients with atrial fibrillation.
 What does the data show and what do I recommend to my patients?

 In this article I will review the very popular KardiaMobile and KardiaBand.
 These products have been designed for at home monitoring of atrial fibrillation through a smart phone or smart watch.
 Read this article to learn more.

 In this popular article I discuss my most commonly asked questions about Atrial Fibrillation.
 Is AFib curable?
 How does stress affect AFib?
 Can you safely drink alcohol if you have Atrial Fibrillation?
 Read my article to find out my answers!

 AFib and coronary artery disease are two very common heart conditions.
 Coronary artery disease (CAD) is the most common cardiovascular disease, while atrial fibrillation (AFib) is the most common cardiac arrhythmia.
 Still, there’s a great deal of misunderstanding on how coronary artery disease and atrial fibrillation relate to each other and how to manage patients that may have both conditions.

 Considering overall heart health, there are often other heart issues that go along with atrial fibrillation.
 A common condition those living with AFib often face is congestive heart failure, commonly known as CHF.
-CHF often refers to a weak heart but can also signify a stiff heart, meaning it doesn’t pump blood efficiently throughout the body.
+In this article I discuss the complexity of managing patients that have BOTH conditions.
+Read my article here for my thoughts.